photo/openphoto-wordpress/README.txt

 == Changelog ==

 = 0.9.5 =
-* Fix for WordPress 3.5
+* Fix Insert Into Post button in WP 3.5

 = 0.9.4.2 =
 * Reverting parameter name to "generate"